DevOpsBootcamp/website/source/cloud-infrastructure.rst

     an IP address, and then you had a website.
 This worked for some people, and small projects, but it doesn't scale well.

-    Let's propose a hypothetical: You are Netflix.
+    Let's propose a hypothetical scenario: You are Netflix.
 You have times when lots of people are watching your shows, and other times when very few people are watching shows.
 You somehow need to be able to have enough servers for lots of people to watch, but you don't want to waste resources when *nobody* is watching.
 The solution?
 Use the cloud!

     Netflix uses AWS, a cloud provider, to add and remove servers from its clusters as they're needed.
-This means they pay a lot of money on Saturday night when people are inside watching Stranger Things, and they pay very little Wednesday morning when people are at work.
+This means they pay a lot of money on Saturday night when people are inside watching movies, and they pay very little Wednesday morning when people are at work.

     The reasons you would use the cloud is because you need something that either needs to scale fast, be cost effective, or will only exist for a short period of time.

-    **TLDR:** Here is why you'd want to use The Cloud:

-- **Ephemeral:** Creating and Destroying operating systems is quick and painless.

-- **Cost effective:** Pay for what you use.

-- **Low startup cost:** Initial investment is cheap, <$100 as opposed to
-  >$1,000+. (unless you are running a private cloud, more on that in a second).

 Private Clouds